 Business school is expensive and truly does not teach students as much as they will learn in the real world when they are actually working.
 This book is written by the founder of PersonalMBA.com, which is an alternative to wasting time in business school.

 In this book, Kaufman shares the essentials of business development in one complete volume.
-The Personal MBA teaches readers the most valuable business lessons through simple and memorable models that are easily applied to real-world situations.
+The Personal MBA: Master the Art of Business teaches readers the most valuable business lessons through simple and memorable models that are easily applied to real-world situations.

 This book gives readers a clear and straightforward understanding of what business is about.
 It is a great read for anyone because it talks about the nature of human endeavor along with how the world functions.

 It covers a full spectrum of business topics and makes them approachable to anyone who is willing to learn them.

 Recounting a mission of a SEAL team unit, this book talks about how leadership is the most important factor in success.
 Extreme Ownership: How U.S. Navy SEALs Lead and Win explains the mindset that SEALs must have to accomplish their hardest combat missions.